1942 Auckland Rugby League season: North Shore Albions League Football Club

+In September 1942 it was reported that Owen Cole, who had been reported missing was now officially presumed dead.
+He had in fact been killed the year prior on September 4, 1941.
+He worked for Newton West School, and worked for L.D.
+Nathan Ltd. and was "for some years a member of the North Shore Albions club.
+Cole had been captured as a prisoner of war on June 1, 1941.
+In biographical notes on his Auckland Museum Cenotaph page it was stated: "Owen Cole was the son of George Henry Leonard and Elizabeth Jane Cole, of Auckland City, New Zealand.
+The youngest of seven children, Owen Cole grew up in Eden Terrace.
+He was considered quiet and reserved, partly because he was born with a cleft palate and did not always speak clearly.

+He was killed by the German Troops on his third breakout from a prison camp on the Greek Island of Crete.
+According to family members, the German army had told Gunner Cole that if he tried to escape again they would shoot him.
+In September 1941, Pte Cole, Pte Blank (23 Bn) and four other soldiers after escaping from POW Camp were surrounded by German troops.
+They surrendered, but were lined up and two were killed; one of whom was Cole, the other is unknown.
+His diary was found in the 1990s among thousands of wartime documents unearthed in a Moscow vault.
+The documents were apparently seized by Josef Stalin's Red Army when it invaded Nazi Germany.
+The diary ends two weeks after Gunner Cole and a friend first escaped from the Crete Prison.
+His five war medals were given to Owen's oldest sister, Myrtle".

 It was reported on January 3 that a former North Shore junior player, Private Ernest Henry Leaity of the 21st Auckland Battalion had been killed in action.
 He had been killed on December 1, 1941, in the Western Desert campaign in North Africa.
 He was buried at Knightsbridge War Cemetery in Acroma, Libya.
 He grew up in Devonport and was memorialised on Lake Road in that suburb.

 North Shore Albions held their annual meeting at Buffalo Hall, Devonport on March 5 at 8 pm.
 North Shore advertised their first practice for all grades in mid April, and their senior coach was once again Allan Seagar with M. W. Coghlan as the honorary secretary.
 North Shore called for a special meeting of players and committee at their Football Shed in Devonport at 7:30 pm on Monday the 15th of June to discuss the amalgamation with Marist Old Boys.

 Otahuhu Rugby League Football Club

 Otahuhu held their annual meeting at their training shed on Fairburn Rd in Otahuhu on Tuesday, March 18 at 7:45 pm.
 M. Ritchie was their honorary secretary for the season.